 - Fiber-cement siding installation takes longer than vinyl siding installation.

 - Shipping costs are higher for this product as it is significantly heavier than vinyl.

 - While optional, fiber-cement siding is usually painted upon installation.

-A Green Building Material
+Fiber-Cement: Green Building Material

-Another oft-ignored aspect that makes it a green building material is simply that it lasts so long.
-The James Hardie Corporation, manufacturers of HardiePlank, warrants the material for 50 years.
-But conceivably, HardiePlank can last longer than that, especially if painted and properly maintained.
+Another aspect of fiber-cement siding that makes it a green building material is that it lasts for so long.
+James Hardie warrants the material for 50 years.
+HardiePlank can last longer than that, especially if painted and properly maintained.